 4) Schedule quality time.

-Create regular times, at least once a week, when you go together for brunch or a manicure or a walk, and make the most of those opportunities to connect.
-For ideas on conversations to have with her, check out 230 Conversation Starters for Conversations with Your Child.
+Create regular times, at least once a week, when you get together for brunch, a walk, a manicure or to kick a soccer ball around.
+Make the most of those opportunities to connect.
+For ideas on conversations to have with her, check out 250 Conversation Starters for Conversations with Your Child.
 But you don’t have to always have deep conversations.
 Just appreciate and enjoy her.
 And listen, listen, listen.
 Remember, the more you give her advice, the more she feels like you don't have confidence in her ability to figure things out for herself.
 Instead, ask good questions and empathize with the tough dilemmas she faces with friends, academics and other choices.

 5) Cultivate empathy and try to see things from her perspective.